• Library databases

 research paper doi number

-How to find the doi, doi examples and format, why is it important to use dois, frequently asked questions about dois, related articles.
+How to include a doi in your citation, frequently asked questions about finding dois, related articles.

 Tip: Instead of manually adding citations with DOIs to your documents, which is error-prone and strenuous, consider using a reference manager like Paperpile to format and organize your citations.
 Paperpile allows you to save and organize your citations for later use and cite them in thousands of citation styles directly in Google Docs, Microsoft Word, or LaTeX, including the DOI: